iLearn-Lab/CVPR26-OptimusVLA/README.md

 separately from the Hugging Face asset repository in the next step.

 ### Download OptimusVLA Assets
-Download the asset directories from the Hugging Face repository that hosts this release.
+Download the asset directories from the [OptimusVLA_Memory](https://huggingface.co/iLearn-Lab/OptimusVLA_Memory).
 They must end up under the OpenPI root exactly as follows:

 ```text
 ${OPENPI_ROOT}/checkpoints/gpm_task_head.pt